mdkamran-stack/Devops_interview-question-asked_2025/intequestions/Git_int_ques.md

 ## what is git-stash

-git stash lets you temporarily shelve changes you don’t want to commit yet, so you can work on something else and later reapply them.
+git stash temporarily saves uncommitted changes (modified & staged files) and reverts the working directory to a clean state.

 ## diff bw .git and .gitignore